Here’s some information on referees who officiate at events on the World Snooker Tour…

 Home town: Sliven

 Proletina first refereed at a European Tour event at the 2012 Bulgarian Open, and took charge of her first televised match a year later.
-She has since become a regular face at snooker events in Europe.
+She has since become a regular face on the tour.

-Away from snooker, Proletina has a degree in Scandinavian studies and has worked as a tour guide.
+Away from snooker, Proletina has a degree in graphic/motion design.
 She enjoys drawing, reading and keeping fit.

 Ingo Schmidt.
 Pic by Monique Limbos